 - University of Applied Sciences Upper Austria, School of Applied Health and Social Sciences, Linz (Austria)

-- University of South Bohemia Ceske Budejovice, Faculty of Health and Social Studies, Budweis (Czech Republic)
+- University of South Bohemia Ceske Budejovice, Faculty of Health and Social Sciences, Budweis (Czech Republic)

 The network relies and lives based not only on a working structure (annual international university weeks in spring as well as coordinators meeting each autumn) but, most important, on reliable personal contact of the international coordinators.
 Since the beginning, the most important part of our network activities was the organisation of the International University Weeks (IUWs) every year as well as fostering the individual exchange of students and lecturers.